 - a.
-An additional 5% F.A.R. above the maximum F.A.R. for the zone will be allowed if at least two of the design elements below are used in the design and construction of a detached dwelling unit: - 1) With the exception of accessory features, all roof forms consist of ridgelines peaked near the center of the structure, with a minimum pitch of 4 feet vertical to 12 feet horizontal.
-Accessory features include, but are not limited to, covered entries, dormers, etc. - 2) All structures are set back from side property lines by at least 7 1⁄2 feet. - 3) The gross floor area of any floor above the first story at street or vehicular access easement level shall be reduced by a minimum of 15 percent of the floor area of the first story.
-The floor area reductions above the first story shall be incorporated along the entire length of the facade of one or both facades facing the side property lines in order to provide separation between neighboring residences. - b.
-The above F.A.R. incentive cannot be combined with any other F.A.R. incentive in this Code or the Kirkland Municipal Code.
+An additional 5% F.A.R. above the maximum F.A.R. for the zone will be allowed if at least two of the design elements below are used in the design and construction of a detached dwelling unit: - 1) With the exception of accessory features, all roof forms consist of ridgelines peaked near the center of the structure, with a minimum pitch of 4 feet vertical to 12 feet horizontal. - 2) All structures are set back from side property lines by at least 7 1/2 feet. - 3) The gross floor area of any floor above ground floor shall be reduced by a minimum of 15 percent of the floor area of the first story. - b.
+The above design based F.A.R. bonus cannot be combined with any other F.A.R. incentive in this Code or the Kirkland Municipal Code.